zlogic/mendix-docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### New Features

-* We have carried out a migration of all companies so that they now use [Centralized Roles](/control-center/roles-and-permissions/#centralized-project-roles).
+* We have migrated all companies to use [Centralized Roles](/control-center/roles-and-permissions/#centralized-project-roles).

 ### January 5, 2025